 *Side Note: The RATP is the system of public transport in and around Paris, while the SNCF serves France and abroad.
 It is recommended that you buy at the airport upon arrival so that you can use the ticket to get into the center of Paris.

 The thing I love most about the Navigo pass is the feeling of being a local - pending you memorize which lines and stops you’ll need!

 You don’t need to buy individual tickets every time you step into a metro station, just pull out your card, scan, and walk through with the likes of the locals.

-The Navigo pass pays for itself in savings and convenience.
+The Navigo Pass pays for itself in savings, convenience, and feeling like a local!

 Want to explore Paris like a local?
 Book a one-on-one 60-minute consultation call to get all of your specific questions answered for your trip to Paris.